Sutter County Board of Supervisors Votes to Revoke GSRSV's Use Permit, Effective 3-26-18 (posted 9-27-17)

 that some of my dogs had been getting off my property and that at least one was

 killing chickens.
 The squeaky wheel gets the grease, and Les & Kathryn Hintz

 have been squawking louder than any chicken ever could to animal control and the

 County planning department.
 In one of my neighbor's words, Les Hintz is "rabid",

 and I couldn't agree more.

 I have no intentions of remaining here in Pleasant Grove without being able to take in homeless dogs as needed, so am looking to move out of Sutter County--and likely, out of California--to continue rescuing and providing sanctuary for at-risk German Shepherds.
-Central Oregon (Bend/Redmond area) is my first destination of choice, but I was disillusioned to see how high property values have risen there and so may look to another area.
+Central Oregon (Bend/Redmond area) is my first destination of choice.
 Ideally, I want to live at a rather high elevation--4,000 ft and up.
 However, many factors will play into where I eventually locate.

 To those of you who either wrote letters of support to the BOS on my behalf or who attended the public hearing, I deeply thank you.
 The only silver lining to this whole mess is that I was able to read how much the rescue work I've been doing for the past 17 years means to many people.